+We experience normal inflation and changing prices, primarily on our production materials and labor.
 We believe that inflation and changing prices have not had a material effect on our financial condition during the three most recent fiscal years.

 Off-Balance Sheet Arrangements